VDuchauffour/RFCEurope/README.txt

 This is Beta 3.
 Changes since Beta 2:
 Major XML cleanup
 More Germanification
+Many typo fixes
+More translations
 Heavy update of the Balkan city name maps
+Better AI mod integrated
+Spanish colony UHV is edited
+Cordoban UHV's are changed
+Flanking attacks now activated
+Indies split in 2 groups (more cultured - more warlike) New UHV's for Venice